EleniNtz13/Public-Library-Internship-Sparta/week-01/week-01-report.md

 ---

+## 🔍 Understanding Flask, PHP, MySQL & Apache
-After setting up the basic web servers using Python and PHP, the next step was to prepare the environment required for data storage and dynamic content management.
-For this purpose, a relational database system was introduced, using 💾 **MySQL**, which allows the application to store, retrieve, and manage library-related data efficiently (such as book information, categories, and user activity).
+After setting up the basic web servers using Python and PHP, the next step was to prepare the environment required for data storage and dynamic content handling.
+In this architecture, each component plays a distinct role within the workflow:

-Additionally, the setup process included the installation and configuration of the ⚡**Apache HTTP Server**, which provides a stable, production-level environment for serving PHP applications.
-Apache enables the web server to deliver PHP pages reliably and is commonly used in combination with MySQL to create full-stack web applications.
+🐍 Flask and 🐘 PHP act as the application layers, responsible for processing user requests, generating dynamic pages, and interacting with the database.
+They form the “logic” of the system, handling routing, templates, and server‑side operations.

+💾 MySQL functions as the data layer, storing and managing all persistent information such as book records, categories, and user activity.
+It ensures that data can be efficiently retrieved, updated, and maintained across the application.

+⚡ Apache HTTP Server serves as the web server for PHP, providing a stable, production‑like environment for delivering dynamic content.
+Apache receives incoming HTTP requests, forwards them to PHP for processing, and returns the generated output to the user.
+Its reliability and compatibility with MySQL make it a common choice for full‑stack web applications.

+Together, these components form a complete workflow: the user sends a request → Apache receives it → PHP or Flask processes it → MySQL provides the necessary data → Apache returns the final page to the browser.

 The following sections describe the installation steps for **MySQL** and **Apache**, as well as how they integrate with the overall project architecture.